 In Ontario, the Ministry of the Attorney General provides court interpretation services in:

 - Any language required in criminal and child protection matters

-- Sign language in all court matters, and
+- American Sign Language and other visual language interpretation in all court matters

 - Any language when it is ordered by the court.

 For more information on court interpretation services, please see the links listed below: